-3. Enjoy an Online Experiences From a Tour Operator
+3. Enjoy An Online Experience From A Tour Operator

 In normal times GetYourGuide offer a whole range of tours and other travel experiences around the world.
 But for now they are offering a whole range of free online experiences.
 Have a look at their magazine for a mixture of travel inspiration and suggestions for online activities.
 Or check out the YouTube channel with its choice of offerings including an online street art workshop or Italian cookery class.
 The YouTube videos are free, but GetYourGuide also have a range of paid tours that you can join in from home.
 These cover a whole range of subjects from a tour of the Paris catacombs to Venice highlights to a live cookery class with a professional chef.
+You can even enjoy a Prosecco tasting that includes wine delivered to your door!
 You can find the complete list of experiences here.

 And LivItaly have created LivTalks, where their guides take you on an informative local tour.
 There is a modest charge for these, but my experience with LivTours suggests that they will be well worth the cost.
-You can get a 15% discount if you use booking code LivTalks15.
+You can get a 10% discount if you use booking code WORLDWIDEWRITER.

 4. Cook Your Favourite Foreign Foods